Kitchener Car Accidents Caused By Distracted Drivers

 Nobody expects to be involved in an accident when they get behind the wheel of their car.
 Unfortunately, even the safest, most responsible motorist is susceptible to collisions caused by distracted drivers.

-If another driver’s recklessness caused you to sustain injuries in an automobile collision, a Kitchener distracted driving accident lawyer may be able to help you seek accountability and restitution.
+If another driver’s recklessness caused you to sustain injuries in an automobile collision, a Kitchener car accident lawyer may be able to help you seek accountability and restitution.

 Common Injuries from Distracted Driving Accidents

 Although operating a motor vehicle requires a driver’s full attention, many motorists are susceptible to various distractions while driving.
 In Ontario, the use of electronic devices like smartphones while driving is illegal.
 However, across the province, motorists continue to exhibit illegal behaviours, like texting while driving, which can increase the risk of collisions resulting in serious injuries.

 Accidents caused by distracted driving can have fatal consequences.
 They can also cause severe, life-changing injuries.
 Each year, more than 150,000 Canadians are involved in a motor vehicle traffic collision resulting in injuries.
 Some common injuries resulting from car accidents include:

 - Broken bones

 - Traumatic brain injury